ogmo0n/fibonacci/README.txt

+﻿# fibonacci

-﻿Windows form app that calculates a number based on the Fibonacci sequence.
+Windows form app that calculates a number based on the Fibonacci sequence.

 Accepts user input for the Fibonacci level.